ornithos/matlab-utils/README.md

-tlab-utils
+## matlab-utils

-### This is a package just containing various utility functions I've made for MATLAB.
+### This is a package containing various utility functions I've made for MATLAB.

 Don't let the fact that it's presented as a 'package' fool you into thinking it's well organised, or addresses any specific concern.
 It is essentially a dumping ground for any function that isn't specifically tailored toward an application.
 The better features of this include: